 Copyright © Brixworth Music Festival.
 All rights reserved.

-Learn more about the 2016 singers, orchestras, special appearances and musicians...
+Learn more about some of the 2018 singers, orchestras, special appearances and musicians...

 AN EVENING OF POETRY AND SONG - Fast becoming one of the most enjoyable evenings of the Festival, we are so lucky to have these gifted performers living locally: